datastax/dsbulk/manual/connectors/README.md

-# DataStax Bulk Loader/Unloader Connectors
+# DataStax Bulk Loader Connectors

 [Connectors] are responsible for connecting to an external source of data and extracting that data in the form of [Records], for downstream consumption by the loader workflow engine.